akaruilabsindia/pages/vacation.md

 ## Terms

-1. Casual Leave : Leave taken without giving due notice
+1. Casual Leave: Leave taken without giving due notice
 2. Casual Leave are a part (subset) of Regular Leave
-3. Blood Relation : Parents, siblings, spouse, spouse parents, spouse siblings, children, grandparents
+3. Blood Relation: Parents, siblings, spouse, spouse parents, spouse siblings, children, grandparents

 ## Supporting Documentation

 Sickness/Medical issues: Medical prescription and supporting documents (Pathology reports, hospital discharge receipt, other verifiable supporting documents).
 Document must be submitted within 15 days of joining back at work.

-Family Tragedy: Documents that clearly establish blood relation 4 with the deceased, and Death certificate of deceased.
+Family Tragedy: Documents that clearly establish blood relation with the deceased, and Death certificate of deceased.
 Document must be submitted within 30 days of joining back at work.

 Marriage: Only if asked